Amolbhullar/Amol-Bhullar-Capstone/README.md

 Gluten?: A binary target variable indicating whether the ingredient is gluten-free (0: gluten-free, 1: non-gluten-free).

 # Data Dictionary (Dataset 2):
-ProductName: The name of the product.
-IngredientList: A text field containing the list of ingredients used in the product.
-fdc_id: ID of the food in the food table.
+1. fdc_id: ID of the food in the food table
-brand_owner: Brand owner for the food.
+2. brand_owner: Brand owner for the food
+3. gtin_upc: GTIN or UPC code identifying the food
+4. ingredients: The list of ingredients (as it appears on the product label)
+5. serving_size: The amount of the serving size when expressed as gram or ml
+6. serving_size_unit: The amount of the serving size when expressed as gram or ml
+7. household_serving_fulltext: The amount and unit of serving size when expressed in household units
-branded_food_category: The category of the branded food, assigned by GDSN or Label Insight.
+8. branded_food_category: The category of the branded food, assigned by GDSN or Label Insight
-data_source: The source of the data for this food, either GDSN (GS1) or LI (Label Insight).
+9. data_source: The source of the data for this food.
+GDSN (for GS1) or LI (for Label Insight).
-Is_gluten_free?: A binary target variable indicating whether the product is gluten-free (0: gluten-free, 1: non-gluten-free).
+10. modified_date: This date reflects when the product data was last modified by the data provider, i.e., the manufacturer
+11. available_date: This is the date when the product record was available for inclusion in the database.
+12. discontinued_date: This is the date when the product was discontinued.
+13. market_country: The primary country where the product is marketed.

+# Data Dictionary (Dataset 3):
+1. fdc_id: ID of the food in the food table
+2. foodClass: For internal use only
+3. data_type: Type of food data (see Files tab for possible values).
+4. description: Description of the food
+5. food_category_id: Id of the food category the food belongs to
+6. publication_date: Date when the food was published to FoodData Central
+7. scientific_name: scientific_name
+8. food_key: A string of characters used to identify both the current and all historical records for a specific food.